What Does Eligible Mean on a Background Check? (The Good News)

 This is also an opportunity to appeal if the information is incorrect, or if there is some other issue.
 Keep in mind that employers are not required to allow individuals to plead their case, should the background check be failed.
 Companies that allow applicants to give an explanation do so as a courtesy, not because of any legal requirements.

-Report Codes For Background Checks: Eligible, Open, R1, R2, And More
+Report Codes for Background Checks: Eligible, Open, R1, R2, and More

 One of the most common questions people have about their background checks is what does eligible mean on a background check?
 In most circumstances, eligibility is the best report code for a background check.
 This means there is nothing on the background check that is of any concern and the hiring process will proceed from there.
 However, it is not always as simple as a passed or failed grade.